 Level of service Why it is important Performance measure Performance target Baseline performance in LTP Embed safety in the thinking of all Northland road users There is a community expectation and national directive to make our roading network safer.
 Reducing the annual number of fatal motor vehicle crashes in Northland.
 2012: <20 2013: <18 2014: <17 2015-22: <17 2010/11: 21 Based on average fatal crashes for the four years up to June 2011.
 2011/12: 7 2012/13: 15 Embed safety in the thinking of all Northland road users There is a community expectation and national directive to make our roading network safer.
 Reducing the annual number of serious injury motor vehicle crashes in Northland.
-2012:<90 2010/11: 92+ + Based on average serious injury crashes for the four years to June 2011.
+2012: <90 2013: <85 2014: <80 2015-22: <80 The performance target and baseline data that was published in the Long Term Plan for this measure was incorrect; the target shown above is based on the correct data.
+2010/11: 92+ + Based on average serious injury crashes for the four years to June 2011.
 2012/13: 79

 Levels of service Why it is important Performance measure Performance target Baseline in LTP Providing an efficient and effective public bus service A reliable and effective bus service will have an increasing number of patrons.
 Number of passengers for the Whāngārei urban bus service.
 Increases annually.
 2010/11: 287,006 2012/13: 305,737 Maintaining navigation aids for safe navigation Safety of harbour and coastal waters.
 Also mitigates environmental problems of oil spills from wrecks.
 Failures to navigation aids are repaired within five working days of reporting.
 100% New measure 2012/13: 100% Providing safe pilotage services for vessels entering the Bay of Islands.
 Pilotage provides additional safety.
 Large ships carry large amounts of oil.
 Number of incidents from providing pilotage services within Bay of Islands harbours.
 Zero incidents related to pilotage.
-2010/11: 0 2012/13: 0 Funding Impact Statement for Transport
+2009/10: 0 2010/11: 0 2012/13: 0